British marketing will see celebrities no more, Tanzania clarifies that not everybody can issue a licence.

 United Kingdom

-UK licensed gambling operators will no longer external linkExternal links are prohibited to use high profile sports stars to promote their marketing campaigns.
+UK licensed gambling operators will no longer be allowed to use high profile sports stars to promote their marketing campaigns.
 The measure was announced by CAP – The Committee of Advertising Practice.
 It has published a series “of tough new rules to curb the appeal of gambling adverts with under 18 audiences”.
 They will be in force starting from October 1st 2022.
 The new rules will have a big impact on the approach of the licensed operators to the marketing campaigns which they run and the audience they address.

 The Committee of Advertising Practices serves as the monitor of UK advertising across both traditional and digital formats.
 The organisation believes that this step should be made to ensure that adverts do not carry a “strong appeal to children or young persons, especially by reflecting or being associated with youth culture.”
 The operators will no longer be able to promote their products and services using “top-flight footballers or footballers with a considerable following among under 18 audiences on social media”.
 The rule has been further applied to sports personalities well-known to under 18s, including those who have a considerable appeal/connection with under 18 followers on social media be it influencers, YouTubers, Video bloggers, Streamers, Tiktokers, etc.